 So, here you are, like so many unprepared workers, left to figure out how to work from home (aka WFH – today’s newest acronym) and be productive.
 While none of us expected this new work environment to happen so quickly, why not set up your home office to include all the “bells and whistles” so you can get the job done quickly and efficiently?

-Try some of these 8 essential ideas to help you improve home office productivity while enjoying a little more freedom:
+Try some of these 8 essential ideas to help you improve home office productivity while creating a safe and healthy atmosphere:

 Before you do anything else, you’ve got to find the best spot in your home to work.
 While it might be convenient to have a desk in the corner of your family room, kitchen, or even next to a reading space for your kids it’s probably best to find a quieter place away from distractions.

 If you don’t a have a dedicated den area, think about converting an existing space like a bedroom or little-used formal living room or dining room.
 Add French doors to separate the area from the rest of the home and create a quiet environment that’s more conducive to work.

 No extra room available?
 How about setting up your office in the basement?
 This renovation project will require some extra time and money, but if the new normal will mean more WFH hours, this might be the ideal spot.
-Consider partitioning off the area, but you’ll be able to create a much larger and more private workspace than you could in the upper living area.
+Consider partitioning off the area to create a much larger and more private workspace than would be available in the upper living area.

 Before you start ordering the building materials, you’ll want to first make sure the space is dry and stable.
 If the area is damp or musty, you should run a dehumidifier to eliminate the excess moisture.
 Any water leaks should be repaired and concrete walls coated with waterproof sealer or paint.

 You’ll want to insulate the walls to keep winter chills away.
 Also, consider building a bathroom and small kitchen nearby for convenience, to reduce distractions, and stay as productive as possible.